ControlledChaos/controlled-chaos-plugin/README.md

 * Add option to hard crop the medium and/or large image sizes
 * Add option to allow SVG uploads to the Media Library

-### Renaming & rebranding the plugin for your needs

-To rename or rebrand this plugin, first rename the plugin folder then use a find & replace function to look for the following...

-1. **Text Domain:** The text domain should be the same as this file and the plugin folder.
-Replace "controlled-chaos-plugin".
-2. **Classes:** Classes are prefixed with the plugin name.
-Replace "Controlled_Chaos".
-3. **Class Variables:** Class variables are prefixed with the plugin name.
-Replace "controlled_chaos".
-4. **Functions:** There are a few functions prefixed with the plugin name.
-The above replace of "controlled_chaos" will have given them your new name.
-5. **Filters:** Filters are prexixed with an abbreviation for the plugin name.
-Replace "ccp".
-6. **Pages:** Admin page URLs are prexixed with an abbreviation for the plugin name.
-The above replace of "ccp" will have given them your new prefix.
-7. **Options:** Options are prexixed with an abbreviation for the plugin name.
-The above replace of "ccp" will have given them your new prefix.
-8. **Version:** The plugin version is all caps and is prexixed with an abbreviation for the plugin name.
-Replace "CCP".
-9. **Author:** The author name and email is used in class docblocks.
-Replace "Greg Sweet" and replace "greg@ccdzine.com".
-10. **Plugin Name:** The plugin name is used in various places.
-Replace "Controlled Chaos".